 Cytochrome P450 3A4 Interaction

 The concomitant use of oxycodone and aspirin tablets with all cytochrome P450 3A4 inhibitors may result in an increase in oxycodone plasma concentrations, which could increase or prolong adverse reactions and may cause potentially fatal respiratory depression.
 In addition, discontinuation of a concomitantly used cytochrome P450 3A4 inducer may result in an increase in oxycodone plasma concentration.
-Monitor patients receiving oxycodone and aspirin tablets and any CYP3A4 inhibitor or inducer (see CLINICAL PHARMACOLOGY, WARNINGS, PRECAUTIONS; Drug Interactions).
+Regularly evaluate patients receiving oxycodone and aspirin tablets and any CYP3A4 inhibitor or inducer frequently (see CLINICAL PHARMACOLOGY, WARNINGS, PRECAUTIONS; Drug Interactions).

 Oxycodone and Aspirin Tablets are an immediate-release opioid agonist intended for oral administration only.